-How far must the Competitions Control Committee go to prove their case?
+Decision on the Infraction: How far must the Competitions Control Committee go to prove their case?
 This is not a criminal trial so the Infraction does not have to be proved "beyond reasonable doubt".
 The standard set out in the Rules is that the Hearings Committee must be satisfied that the Infraction is "more likely to have occurred than not to have occurred."

 The Hearings Committee may decide that what has occurred is not as serious as the Infraction alleged but that an Infraction of lesser seriousness has occurred, and may impose a penalty applicable to that lesser Infraction, in substitution.
 Thus, for example, an allegation may be made of "kicking with force", but a video may show that what most likely occurred was "kicking with minimal force".
 In that case, a penalty appropriate to "kicking with minimal force" may be imposed, even though the charge was for "kicking with force".
+A decision of this type should be carefully minuted.

-The Hearings Committee may make a finding that the facts proven disclose an infraction that differs from that alleged in the Notice of Disciplinary Action but is in the Same Category of Infraction and may make a decision accordingly.
-Thus for example, an allegation may be made of "kicking with minimal force" but a video may show that what most likely occured was "an attempt to kick with minimal force", which is the Same Category of Infraction.
-In such circumstance, an approriate penalty for "an attempt to kick with minimal force" may be imposed without further charge.
+The Hearings Committee may make a finding that the facts proven disclose an infraction that differs from that alleged in the Notice of Disciplinary Action but is in the same Category of Infraction and may make a decision accordingly.
+Thus for example, an allegation may be made of "kicking with minimal force" but a video may show that what most likely occurred was "an attempt to kick with minimal force", which is the same Category of Infraction.
+In such circumstance, an appropriate penalty for "an attempt to kick with minimal force" may be imposed without further charge.
+Again, a decision of this type should be carefully minuted.